Centene Corporation [CNC] – Analyzing the CNC using Fundamentals and Trend Analysis

 Centene Corporation [NYSE:CNC]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
-For Centene Corporation [CNC], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 3/30/2020.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Centene Corporation [CNC], the latest average analyst recommendation we can see is from the quarter closing in 3/30/2020.
 On average, stock market experts give CNC an Buy rating.
-The average 12-month price forecast for this stock is $66.17, with the high estimate being $102.00, the low estimate being $72.50 and the median estimate amounting to $85.00.
-This is compared to its latest closing price of $67.17.
+The average 12-month price forecast for this stock is $64.97, with the high estimate being $102.00, the low estimate being $72.50 and the median estimate amounting to $85.00.
+This is compared to its latest closing price of $66.58.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Centene Corporation [CNC] is sitting at 4.94.
 This is compared to 1 month ago, when its average rating was 4.94.

-Keep an eye out for the next scheduled publication date for this company’s financial results, which are expected to be released on 07/28/2020.
+Pay attention for this company’s financial results, of which the next release is scheduled to happen on 07/28/2020.

 Fundamental Analysis of Centene Corporation [CNC]